Have you ever given a killer keynote… and then waited six months to hear what the organizer thought?

 When audience members scan the code, it takes them to a survey where they can answer questions about their experience with your presentation and share testimonials.
 There is also a place for them to indicate if they would like to speak with you about future gigs.

-With the paid plan, collected testimonials can be featured on a public profile that event organizers can view when considering to hire you.
-Additional leads are captured and sent directly to your CRM for easy follow-up.
+With both free and paid plans, collected testimonials can be featured on a public profile that event organizers can view when considering to hire you.
+Additional leads can be captured and sent directly to your CRM for easy follow-up.

 It even lets you generate testimonial graphics for your social media, which I’ve seen posted on LinkedIn from time to time.